sonic-net/SONiC/doc/console/Portable-Console-Switch-High-Level-Design.md

     def get_psu(self, index):
         """
-        Retrieves power supply unit represented by (0-based) index <index>
+        Retrieves power supply unit represented by index (0-based).

-        :param index: An integer, the index (0-based) of the power supply unit to retrieve
+        :param index: An integer, the index (0-based) of the power supply unit to retrieve.
         :return: An objects derived from `sonic_psu.pus_base.PsuBase` representing the specified power supply unit.
         """